mui/material-ui/docs/data/material/guides/styled-engine/styled-engine.md

 ## How to switch to styled-components

 :::error
-❗ **Warning**: Using `styled-components` as an engine at this moment is not working when used in a SSR projects.
+Using `styled-components` as an engine at this moment is not working when used in a SSR projects.
 The reason is that the `babel-plugin-styled-components` is not picking up correctly the usages of the `styled()` utility inside the `@mui` packages.
 For more details, take a look at this [issue](https://github.com/mui/material-ui/issues/29742).
-We strongly recommend using `emotion` for SSR projects.
+We strongly recommend using Emotion for SSR projects.
 :::

 If you already have [styled-components](https://github.com/styled-components/styled-components) installed, it's possible to use it exclusively.